DataSnowman/shapedata/README.md

 ![mrttablesfiles](https://raw.githubusercontent.com/datasnowman/shapedata/main/images/mrttablesfiles.png)

-## Shape 1 - Get zipped files with a Data Factory pipeline and unzip them into the Lakehouse OneLake
+## Shape 1 - Get zipped files with a Data pipeline and unzip them into the Lakehouse OneLake

 ### Setup the files in the Lakehouse